styumyum/terraform-provider-st-aws/README.md

-Terraform Custom Provider for Amazon Web Service
+Terraform Custom Provider for Amazon Web Servicea
 ================================================

 This Terraform custom provider is designed for own use case scenario.